chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 run the following command

-> 💡 This will instruct Docker to start a running container with the following petstore:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
+> 📝 Please Note, This will instruct Docker to start a running container with the following petstore:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
 The PETSTOREAPP_SERVER_PORT is one of several environment variables that we will introduce over the course of these guidas.
 You may have noticed that we aren injecting also injecting a PETSTORESERVICE_URL property without an actual service yet.
 I am doing this because we will tie the two running apps together in Step 3 below so its nice to keep this property available to ensure we are able to inject real values.

 ```docker run -p 8080:8080 -e PETSTOREAPP_SERVER_PORT=8080 -e PETSTORESERVICE_URL=http://localhost:8080 petstoreapp:latest```